-Due to the likely tendency for people to shy away from veggies, people of course begin to get creative and determine other ways to try to push the idea of “eating veggies” on other people.
+Due to the tendency for people to shy away from veggies, people get creative and determine alternate ways to try to push the idea of “eating veggies” on other people.
 What do quite a number of people like?
 Chips!

 Yes, the unhealthy, salty type of chips that is ABSOLUTELY not good for us – especially in the long term.
 So, WHAT HAPPENS?
 Veggies are made into chips and this product is marketed as an alternative to the natural form of the vegetable.
 SO, WHAT’S THE PROBLEM WITH THIS?

 Well… the concern is the additives that are used to create these veggie chips are, in the long run, not very good for you.
 OH NO… these veggies chips can be just as bad as or even worse than the more commonly known salty potato chips.
 SHOCKER, right!!!

 Would you believe that the veggie chips you are consuming may actually be making you FAT?!
 WORSE to consider as well is the mindset a person may find himself or herself operating in when eating anything that has the word “vegetable” in it.